Meet Emily, Our Lead Diaper Engineer

 By day I have two jobs.
-And I love them both.
-I’m a mechanical engineer and product developer working with a talented team to push the disposable diaper industry toward sustainable materials and packaging.
-I’m also “Mom to three fascinating humans and the wife of a “maker” of all things.”
+In Job One, I’m a mechanical engineer working with a talented team to push the disposable diaper industry toward sustainable materials and packaging.
+In Job Two, I’m “Mom to three fascinating humans" and the wife of a “maker of all things.”
 By night?
-I’m a laundry folder, nonfiction book reader, home renovator, and DIY enthusiast.
+I’m a laundry folder, nonfiction book reader, and DIY enthusiast.
 Welcome to my column at Kudos!

 When did you start thinking about diapers...seriously?